ajrcarey/pdfium-render/README.md

 ## Development status

-As at Pdfium release `pdfium_6666` there are 426 `FPDF_*` functions in the Pdfium API, with bindings to all functions available in the `PdfiumLibraryBindings` trait.
+As at Pdfium release `pdfium_6666` there are 426 `FPDF_*` functions in the Pdfium API.
+Bindings to these functions are available in the `PdfiumLibraryBindings` trait.

 The initial focus of this crate was on rendering pages in a PDF file; consequently, high-level implementations of `FPDF_*` functions related to page rendering were prioritised.
 By 1.0, the